 - Students (with their mentors) are expected to present research findings in Fall or Spring at a professional conference, i.e. Eastern Psychology Association.
 Some assistance will be provided for travel and to stay at the conference.

 If you are pursuing an undergraduate degree, you may be interested in this training to become a trauma researcher.
 For more information, contact Moise Laub at email@example.com, or call 315.443.5899.

 Sunday, February 26 , 2023 Application Closed at Midnight

 Friday, March 4-11, 2023 Applicants will be notified

 For undergraduates interested in graduate school, it can sometimes be challenging to find meaningful research experiences that offer hands-on opportunities coupled with close work and mentoring with skilled faculty researchers.
 The REU program, is an ideal way to gain valuable research experience!

 Participating in this experience-rich, hands-on research opportunity with faculty mentors committed to your success, the program will provide training to develop your research skills while increasing your marketability for admission to competitive graduate programs.

-This material is based upon work supported by the National Science Foundation under Grant No. 1559793.
+This material is based upon work supported by the National Science Foundation under grant numbers 1852109 and 1852104.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.